liaochiheng/CarND-Term1-P5/writeup_report.md

 ####2.
 Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters and...
+I tried combination of Spatial_bin + Color_hist + Hog_all, and that worked fine.

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using...
+I defined a class of classifier `CarSVC` in code cell 3(Define a classifier for car detection).

+In the `train` function, i split the train and test data manually:
+* Use 'datasets/vehicles/KITTI*/*.png' for car train data
+* Use 'datasets/vehicles/GTI*/*.png' for car test data
+* Use 'datasets/non-vehicles/Extras/*.png' for not-car train data
+* Use 'datasets/non-vehicles/GTI/*.png' for not-car test data
+* Split both car test and not-car test data, 20% into train-data, 80% left remain to test data.
+* The code is:
+    `rand_state = np.random.randint(0, 100)
+    X_train1, X_test, y_train1, y_test = train_test_split(
+        X_test, y_test, test_size=0.8, random_state=rand_state)
+    X_train = np.concatenate( (X_train, X_train1) )
+    y_train = np.concatenate( (y_train, y_train1) )`
+After that, the SVC classifier worked better than before, and reduced some overfitting.

 ###Sliding Window Search

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):
+In code cell (Define a CarFinder class to find cars), I defined a class `CarFinder` for car-detection, and in function `CarFinder.find_cars`, I implemented a sliding window with `orient=9, pix_per_cell=(8*8), cell_per_block=(2*2), scale=1.5, window=(64*64)`.
+That works just ok.

+Here is a demonstration with detected bound boxes drawing on:
 ![alt text][image3]

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

+Optimization the performance of the classifier have been mentioned above, with splitting datasets manually.

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
-Here are some example images:
+Ultimately I searched on scale=1.5 using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Here are some example images on consecutive 6 frames:

 ![alt text][image4]
 ---